Stigant/Covid-Blog-Post/Blog Post/Blog Post.md

-<h1> A year of Covid </h1>
+<h1> A Year of Covid <\h1>

 With Lunar New Years celebrations out of the way we're about a year from the point where Covid-19 really started to come to the attention of the general public, at least here in the UK.
 With that in mind I would like to ask, and hopefully answer some questions about the pandemic.

- 1. Which Countries have suffered the worst Covid outbreaks?
+ 1. Which countries have suffered the worst Covid outbreaks?
  2. Is there a correlation between population density and severity of the outbreaks?
  3. Is there a good linear model that predicts death rates from ICU patient and case numbers?

 With the first two questions we'll be exploring which countries have been most impacted and testing a hypothesis as to why.
-The final question will focus on finding a model for Covid deaths, this will serve both as a tool for prediction but also for understanding the relationship between case numbers and death counts.
+The final question will focus on finding a model for Covid deaths, models like this can serve as tools for prediction but also for understanding the relationship between things like case numbers and death counts.

 <h2>Q1: Which countries have suffered the worst Covid outbreaks?</h2>
 A good place to start, when looking back on the last year, is to ask where has been most affected.
 In particular we'd like to find out which countries have the highest death/case counts proportionate to their population.
 Using data collected by [Our World in Data](https://ourworldindata.org/) it's easy enough to determine the answer.